a-pharmacist/CS50/README.md

   * Opens the JPEG file that was named, and starts to write into it.
 - The program stops writing into the previous JPEG file when another JPEG is found (i.e., its first four bytes).
 Then, the previous file is closed, and the other one is opened (by the same process).
 - This process continues until the end of the memory card.

+## Lecture 5 - Data Structures

+### Practice Problems

+#### Trie file
+- This program aims to search for a name in a trie data structure.
+If the name was found, it returns "Found!", if doesn't, it returns "Not found".